 Once on this list for their great veterinary website design, they are now included as a cautionary tale.
 Redesigning your website isn’t always necessary, and sadly in this instance their redesign is a step backwards.

 On the left is their previous website design, and on the right is the new design.
 The previous design was incredibly unique in both design and function.
 The new design lacks personality and isn’t compatible with larger screens which is why you can see blank white areas to the left and right.

 Unless your redesign is going to go above and beyond your existing website, sometimes it’s better to stick to the saying: “If it ain’t broke, don’t fix it.”

 When designing your veterinary website, we recommend that you visually support your branding with proper color usage, have simple menu navigation, and make sure your design loads and appears correctly across all screen sizes.

 To have the very best veterinarian website design consider having:

-- High-quality images of staff and animals
+- High-quality images of staff and animals, avoid stock images

 - Easy access to vet info including phone, address, contact forms